kahnwong/karnwong.me/content/posts/should-data-scientists-deploy-models-to-production/index.md

 ![ml-project-flow](images/diagram.webp)

-## The difference between data science, machine learning engineering and MLOps
+## The difference between data science, machine learning engineering and mlops

 There are multiple definitions for data scientist, machine learning engineer and mlops, but a common theme for each is that: